 A Solid State Drive is a storage device containing nonvolatile flash memory, and it is used in place of a Hard Disk Drive because of its speed.
 A normal SSD offers the largest jump in performance for a regular PC.
 Most people are familiar with a standard USB drive, so think of the SSD as a larger USB.
 An HDD, is the mechanism that controls the positioning, reading, and writing of the hard disk.
 So while an SSD is like a large USB, an HDD is more like a larger floppy disk.

-So now that you know a little bit about the two, you might be wondering how the two compare.
+That comparison might be a little harsh, but still.
 An SSD can perform all of the functions as an HDD, but SSDs store their memory on flash chips that retain data even if there is no power on.
 As mentioned before, the SSD is nonvolatile, which means that the disk can be turned off and it won’t forget what was stored on it.
 By storing data in microchips, this prevents the SSD from requiring moving parts, which makes it more reliable.
 An HDD does have several moving parts, which causes it to be slower and also gives it a higher failure rate because moving parts are susceptible to wear and tear over time.

 The one advantage HDD does have is that it is cheaper and is still able to store lots of data.
 However, unless you need to store a large amount of data (and you’ll probably know who you are, if that is the case) a standard 240 GB is probably enough.
 Also, people may argue that the SSD is significantly more expensive.
 This is the case if someone wants a huge SSD, because an HDD with 1 TB of data will probably remain notably cheaper than an SSD of that size.
 However, the price of the standard SSD has declined in recent years, making the price difference not a major issue anymore for the average consumer who likely only needs between 120 and 480GB of storage.
 With an SSD, you are sacrificing a few bucks for a much more efficient and reliable system.